Leon Millot Grape

 Leon Millot Grape has vigorous vines that produce a red wine grape.
 Great for the shorter growing season areas as it matures fairly fast.
 It has a high mildew and botrytis resistance.
 It is the sister variety of Marechal Foch.Leon Millot Grape was created by Eugène Kuhlmann in 1911 at the Oberlin Institute.
-Due to state restrictions, we cannot ship this item to New York or Idaho.
+Due to state restrictions, we cannot ship this item to Arizona, Idaho, Nevada or New York.

 - Scientific Name: Vitis ‘Leon Millot’

 - Average growth: Up to 15′ a year

 Before planting, have your soil tested to see what amendments are needed.
 Click this link to check your frost dates: Frost Dates.
 Check the light preferences for your plant and choose your plot accordingly.
 Even if you have the perfect soil and ideal location, you still need to choose the right time of the year depending on what you are planting.

 When you receive your plant, soak the root ball in water for 20 minutes upon arrival before planting or potting.
 Gently break up the root ball.
 This will help the roots of the plant to grow out into the soil.
 Dig a hole slightly larger than the root ball of your plant.
 Fill in the hole tightly with soil to avoid any air pockets.
 Add a bit of slow-release fertilizer to help new plants to grow quickly.
 Fertilize per manufacturer instructions.
 Be sure to water your plants until they are established.
 In addition, pull weeds out when they appear.
 They take nutrients from the soil.

 Additionally, allow the grape vines to run freely for the first year.
 After that time, grapes will need sure to have a sturdy trellis or other support system.
 This makes it easier to get to the grapes and keeps down the possibility of downy mildew.
 Mulching the plants is helpful.